Mark 8:27-38

 30 καὶ ἐπετίμησεν αὐτοῖς ἵνα μηδενὶ λέγωσιν περὶ αὐτοῦ.

-And he rebuked them in order that they should be saying nothing about him.
+And he rebuked them in order that they should be saying to no one about him.

 ἐπετίμησεν:AAI3s, ἐπιτιμάω See v.
 32, 1) to show honour to, … 4) to tax with fault, rate, chide, rebuke, reprove, censure severely 4a) to admonish or charge sharply